 Step 1: Determine whether the association between the response and the term is statistically significant

 To determine whether the association between the response and each term in the model is statistically significant, compare the p-value for the term to your significance level to assess the null hypothesis.
-The null hypothesis is that the term's coefficient is equal to zero, which indicates that there is no association between the term and the response.
+The null hypothesis is that there is no association between the term and the response.
 Usually, a significance level (denoted as α or alpha) of 0.05 works well.
 A significance level of 0.05 indicates a 5% risk of concluding that an association exists when there is no actual association.

 P-value ≤ α: The association is statistically significant